 And if we use the mobile phone for finding a place instead of using a map, if we use it for finding how to repair broken things in our homes instead of reading the actual instruction manual, then I am pretty sure that we can use it for learning.

-And that's where you have your intermediate level: M-learning between real life classes and online learning.
+And that’s where you have your intermediate level: M-learning between real life classes and an online learning environment.
 So, search for an eLearning platform that can provide you and your company with a mobile app in order to deliver efficient learning.

 Why?
 Because we are so stuck in the chaotic list of to-dos, that we might have the wrong impression that we can put learning on the second place and solve the tasks with the knowledge we already possess.